pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 3. Run (compile as well depending on language) the server code on your AWS instance.
 4. Run (compile as well depending on language) the client code on your personal system.
 5. Send messages to the server from the client.
 Add a screenshot to your lab showing the communications between the client and server.
+6. Merge your changes to the `main` branch.
+Do not delete the branch where you were editing your code.

 ## Part 5 - It's Alive!
 Maybe...